Sky Ferreira: 2011–2012: As If! and Ghost

-After releasing the tracks "17" and "One", the latter having peaked at number 64 on the UK Singles Chart, Ferreira announced that her debut studio album would be released on January 11, 2011.
+After releasing the tracks "17" and "One", the latter peaking at number 64 on the UK Singles Chart, Ferreira announced that her debut studio album would be released on January 11, 2011.
 Its lead single "Obsession" peaked at number 37 on the US Billboard Hot Dance Club Songs chart.
 These plans never came to fruition, and were substituted for the extended play (EP) As If! and its lead single "Sex Rules" that March.
 A writer for MuuMuse spoke favorably of her "vocal and musical versatility" and commended the project as a "rock solid 5-track collection of next-level crunchy pop cuts."
 During this time, Ferreira was featured in the advertising campaign for the Calvin Klein "CK One" product line alongside Cassie Ventura.
-The following year, she was photographed by Ellen von Unwerth for the cover of Vs., and appeared in the Adidas "Originals" commercial with rappers Big Sean and Snoop Dogg.
+In 2012, she was photographed by Ellen von Unwerth for the cover of Vs., and appeared in the Adidas "Originals" commercial with rappers Big Sean and Snoop Dogg.

 In November 2011, Ferreira announced that her debut studio album would be released in 2012, with a lead single planned to precede its release that February.
 She was later revealed to have been working with Jon Brion, Greg Kurstin, and Shirley Manson on the project.
 In early 2012, Ferreira revealed Wild at Heart as the title of her record, and confirmed "24 Hours" and "Swamp Girl" for its track listing.
 "Lost in My Bedroom", described by Ferreira as "the most electro pop [song] on the album", surfaced online that March.
-After releasing the music video for the track "Red Lips" in June, she stated that she renamed the record I'm Not Alright.
+After releasing the video for the track "Red Lips" in June, she said she had renamed the record I'm Not Alright.

-With her debut studio album still unreleased, Ferreira announced that her second extended play Ghost would be released in October.
+With her debut studio album still unreleased, Ferreira announced that her second extended play, Ghost, would be released in October.
 It respectively peaked at numbers 8 and 71 on the US Billboard Top Heatseekers and Alternative Albums component charts to the Billboard 200.
-Its second single "Everything Is Embarrassing" was described by Katherine St. Asaph of Pitchfork as the track where Ferreira "could well have her breakout moment", complimenting it for beginning with "snappy, crisply sung dance-pop about long-awaited moments" and eventually transitioning into "what should be a buoyant chorus".
+Katherine St. Asaph of Pitchfork called its second single, "Everything Is Embarrassing", the track where Ferreira "could well have her breakout moment", complimenting it for beginning with "snappy, crisply sung dance-pop about long-awaited moments" and transitioning into "what should be a buoyant chorus".
 In her debut television performance, Ferreira performed the track on Late Night with Jimmy Fallon in January 2013.
 The previously leaked track "Lost in My Bedroom" was included on Ghost, and was featured on an episode of ABC's Grey's Anatomy in December.